inductor/terraform-do/README.md

 Run `kubeadm join` with internal IP

-Now you can use LoadBalancer :D
+Enjoy!
+Now you can use LoadBalancer and PVC on your cluster :D